Student Life

 Lower School students are exposed to drawing, watercolor, oil, pastels, tempera, and mixed media.
 Their art teacher inspires and creates enthusiasm for individual projects and group installations that are visible throughout campus.
 Lower School students display their work throughout the year to showcase their talents.

 While in Middle School, students expound upon these skills, preparing them for a drawing, painting, and ceramics studio in High School.
-All schools participate in the annual Empty Bowl project with all proceeds benefiting Forsyth County Meals by Grace and bi-annually recognize the day of peace nationally by participating in Pinwheels for Peace.
+All schools participate in the annual Empty Bowl project, with all proceeds benefiting Forsyth County Meals by Grace, and bi-annually recognize the day of peace nationally by participating in Pinwheels for Peace.

 High School students present their works each semester with in-house art exhibitions and participate in state competitions.
-Students develop skills to articulate their ideas and process within the visual arts department framework of studio practice, critique, and exhibition.
+Students develop skills to articulate their ideas and processes within the visual arts department framework of studio practice, critique, and exhibition.
 They are encouraged to become self-directed in pursuing their artwork's subject matter and concept areas.

 Course Offerings